devleague/out-of-this-world-html/README.md

 [ 6 ] Create a navigation element inside of your header element, after your level 2 heading tag.

 [ 7 ] Inside the navigation element, add an unordered list.
 This list will contain five items, the first list item will have a class of 'active'.
-The last list item will contain an unordered list with two items, and has a class of 'sub_nav'.
+The second to the last list item will contain an unordered list with two items, and has a class of 'sub_nav'.
 Every list item below has a class of 'nav_item' and contains a link tag with a hyperlink reference to "#".
 The contents of each of the links are:

 ```
 Globular